GazzolaLab/MiV-OH/docs/PCB/design_files.md

 # Design Files for PCB

 The PCB design for each recording configuration is provided here.
-Designs are made using free software KiCad (https://www.kicad.org).
+Designs are made using free software [KiCad](https://www.kicad.org).

 - [59 channel](PCB59.zip)
     - This layout is compatible with the widely employed Multichannel Systems 60MEA series MEAs.